-22.10 Infectious Disease Prevention
+22.12 Infectious Disease Prevention

-(a) The parties share a desire to prevent exposure to infectious diseases that are identified in the workplace that pose a risk to workers.

-(b) When the Employer becomes aware of infectious diseases in the work area, the Employer will inform workers of the possible risk.

-(c) The Employer shall provide education/training as appropriate, to address measures that can be taken to prevent exposure.

-(d) The Employer shall make appropriate vaccinations available to employees who are identified to be at risk of exposure in the workplace.

-(e) When an employee acquires an infectious disease that potentially was acquired out of and in the course of employment, it will be reported and investigated through the process identified in Clause 22.7.
+- (a) The parties share a desire to prevent exposure to infectious diseases that are identified in the workplace that pose a risk to workers. - (b) When the Employer becomes aware of infectious diseases in the work area, the Employer will inform workers of the possible risk. - (c) The Employer shall provide education/training as appropriate, to address measures that can be taken to prevent exposure. - (d) The Employer shall make appropriate vaccinations available to employees who are identified to be at risk of exposure in the workplace. - (e) When an employee acquires an infectious disease that potentially was acquired out of and in the course of employment, it will be reported and investigated through the process identified in Clause 22.7.

-22.11 Parasitic Infestation Prevention
+22.13 Parasitic Infestation Prevention

-(a) The parties share a desire to prevent parasitic infestations that are identified in the workplace that pose a risk to workers.

-(b) When the Employer becomes aware of a parasitic infestation in the work area, the Employer will inform workers of the possible risk.

-(c) The Employer shall provide education/training as appropriate, to address measures that can be taken to prevent infestation.

-(d) Where an employee experiences a parasitic infestation that they feel was acquired in the workplace, it will be reported and investigated through the process identified in Clause 22.7.
+- (a) The parties share a desire to prevent parasitic infestations that are identified in the workplace that pose a risk to workers. - (b) When the Employer becomes aware of a parasitic infestation in the work area, the Employer will inform workers of the possible risk. - (c) The Employer shall provide education/training as appropriate, to address measures that can be taken to prevent infestation. - (d) Where an employee experiences a parasitic infestation that potentially was acquired in the workplace, it will be reported and investigated through the process identified in Clause 22.7.

-(e) Where and employee's personal residence is found to have an infestation, an initial investigation to determine the nature of the contraction will be conducted through the process identified in Clause 22.7.
+- (e) Where an employee's personal residence is a BC Housing accommodation as per Article 8 (resident building managers) and is found to have an infestation, it will be addressed as per the current treatment practice for the residences in the building. - (f) Where an employee's personal residence is not a BC Housing property, and is found to have an infestation, an initial investigation to determine the nature of the contraction will be conducted through the process identified in Clause 22.7.